DJShankyShoe/Website/_solutions/TryHackMe/General/ALFRED.md

 ‎

-### In order to privileges escalate we can impersonate windows tokens.
+### In order to privilege escalate we can impersonate windows tokens.
 ### Windows uses tokens to ensure that accounts have the right privileges to carry out particular actions.
 Account tokens are assigned to an account when users log in or are authenticated.
 This is usually done by LSASS.exe(think of this as an authentication process).
-### Thus, we can view all the privileges using "whoami /priv".
+### Thus, we can view all the privileges using `whoami /priv`.
 We can see that two privileges(SeDebugPrivilege, SeImpersonatePrivilege) are enabled.
 We can use the incognito module that will allow us to exploit this vulnerability
 ```
 whoami /priv
 ```